GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

-# End-to-End Tests
+# Tests

-This project uses end-to-end tests to make sure that the operator, proxy and everything works
+This project uses end-to-end tests to make sure that the operator, proxy and everything works.

-## Get Started
+## Get Started With End-to-End Tests

 After setting up your local development environment, please do the following:

-### Configure gcloud cli
+### Configure gcloud CLI

-Install the gcloud command line application and make sure it is in your system PATH.
+[Install the gcloud CLI](https://cloud.google.com/sdk/docs/install) and make sure it is in your system PATH.

 Install the GKE auth components by running
 `gcloud components install gke-gcloud-auth-plugin`